CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

     ![](media/ex1-cd.png)

-### Task 2: Build Docker images to containerize the application and push them to the container registry
+## Task 2: Build Docker images to containerize the application and push them to the container registry

 In this task, you will be building the Docker images to containerize the application and will be pushing them to the ACR (Azure Container Registry) to later use in AKS.

-1. Please make sure that you are in the **labfiles** directory before running the next steps, as the Docker build needs to find the DockerFile to create the image.
+1. Please make sure that you are in the **labfiles** directory before running the next steps, as the Docker build needs to find the Dockerfile to create the image.

 1. Run the below command to download the Azure CLI,